raphckrman/turboself-api/README.md

 [![npm](https://img.shields.io/npm/dw/turboself-api)](https://www.npmjs.com/package/turboself-api)
 [![npm](https://img.shields.io/npm/dt/turboself-api)](https://www.npmjs.com/package/turboself-api)

-A simple API to interact with the TurboSelf API.
+A simple wrapper to interact with the TurboSelf API.

 > [!warning]
 > This project is not affiliated with TurboSelf or INCB in any way.